 These findings are important as they highlight the role of classroom management, instructional practices, and the overall school and classroom environment as factors that contribute to exclusionary discipline practices.
-There is a need for ongoing professional development for staff focused on effective behavior management systems, inclusive and restorative practices, and implementation of anti-bias/anti-racist strategies which is evident in the overall suspension rates of the district and the persistence of disproportionate rates for student groups.
+The need for professional development for all staff that supports development of effective behavior management systems, creation of inclusive and restorative classroom and school environments, and implementation of anti-bias/anti-racist instructional practices is evident in the overall suspension rates of the district and the persistence of disproportionate rates for student groups.

-The ongoing work to address the existing inequities in suspension rates is happening through a number of initiatives and programs.
-The district's Social Emotional Learning (SEL) and Positive Behavioral Interventions and Supports (PBIS) staff have worked to support the implementation of best practices within classrooms.
-District staff are participating in anti-bias/anti-racism training, as well.

-The development of systems to coordinate behavioral interventions and discipline is a key aspect of MTSS implementation.
-An effective MTSS system enables sites to proactively address identified social/emotional needs, develop common language and practices, and conduct holistic reviews that encompass a student's behavioral, academic, social, emotional, and other needs.
-Site leaders are supported by district leadership in establishing specific goals within their school plans aimed at improving culture and climate.
-These goals are set following a needs assessment process and, as appropriate, can include targeted strategies focused on reducing of suspension and/or chronic absenteeism outcomes.
+The ongoing work to address inequity in Suspension rates is happening through a number of initiatives and programs.
+The district's Social Emotional Learning (SEL) and Positive Behavioral Interventions and Supports (PBIS) staff have worked to support the implementation of best practices within classrooms and site-based efforts to implement Restorative Practices/Justice systems.
+District staff are participating in anti-bias/anti-racism training.
+The development of systems to coordinate behavioral intervention and discipline is a key aspect of MTSS implementation.
+An effective MTSS is enabling sites to proactively address identified behavioral needs, develop common language and practices, and conduct holistic reviews that encompass a student's behavioral, academic, social, emotional, and other needs.
+Site leaders are supported by district leadership to set specific goals within their school plan to improve their school's culture and climate.
+These goals are set following a needs assessment process and, as appropriate, can include targeted reduction of Suspension and/or Chronic Absenteeism outcomes.